qbead/qbeadWebsite/content/book/progpatterns.md

 # Comments

-As the code we write grows more and more, it helps to add notes in the code to ourselves and our friends.
-That way it is easier to understand the purpose of the code when we look at it again in the future.
-Such notes are usually called "comments", and they are completely ignored by the computer.
-In the language we are using they are denoted by a double slash `//` -- everything to the right of these symbols, until the end of the line, is a message for fellow humans.
+As the code we write grows longer, it helps to add notes in the code to ourselves and our friends who might view our code.
+This makes it easier to understand the purpose of the code when we look at it again in the future.
+Such notes are usually called "comments", and are completely ignored by the computer when it runs the code.
+In the language we are using, comments are denoted by a double slash `//` -- everything to the right of these symbols, until the end of the line, is a message for fellow humans.
 We will use such comments below in some more complicated examples of code.